The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Consistency is Key

 It is great to test yourself regularly so you are able to detect when there is a change, should there be one.
 So become buddy-buddy with your balls and make sure you are checking on them like you would a good friend.
 After all, you shower daily, so you definitely have the time.
-A self-exam takes less than a lather, rinse, repeat, so make sure you add it to your shower routine.
+A testicle self exam takes less than a lather, rinse, repeat, so make sure you add it to your shower routine.
 If you need a little reminder, set the alarm on your phone because your family jewels and your health are precious.
 If you notice a change, make sure to contact your doctor.
 Should there be a problem, catching it early will offer you the best prognosis.

 Dr. Joshua Gonzalez